hexops/machengine.org/content/core/getting-started.md

 ### Add dependencies

 mach-core uses the Zig package manager.
-You'll need a `build.zig.zon` file next to your `build.zig` which has all the same dependencies as mach-core.

-Create a `build.zig.zon` in your project (replace `LATEST_COMMIT` with the latest commit hash):
+Create a `build.zig.zon` file [like this](https://github.com/hexops/mach-core-getting-started/blob/main/build.zig.zon) in your project next to your `build.zig` file.
+Replace `LATEST_COMMIT` with the latest commit hash:

 ```zig
 .{